 - include a reference value, such as a current legal standard or benchmark

 - be issued by an energy assessor who is accredited to produce EPCs for the category of building to which the certificate relates

 - include a recommendation report with suggestions on how to reduce energy use and carbon dioxide emissions.
-The report may also state whether these improvements are eligible for finance under the Green Deal scheme (see below)
+The report may also state whether these improvements are eligible for Green Deal finance*